Shared Hosting / Sunday January 25, 2026

 Benefits

-• Budget-Friendly – This is, without a doubt, the most noticeable difference between VPS and shared hosting for WordPress.
+This is the most noticeable difference between VPS and shared hosting for WordPress.
 Shared hosting for WordPress is the most affordable option on the market.
 They usually go for just a few bucks per month.
 That’s why beginners typically go right to this budget-friendly option.

-• Bundled Features – Shared plans often include free SSL certificates, email hosting, backups, security tools, and other essential features that otherwise you will have to take care of on your own.
+Shared plans often include free SSL certificates, email hosting, backups, security tools, and other essential features that you would otherwise have to take care of on your own.

 Downsides

-• No Control Over Security – That’s once again is a two-edged sword, as if you have no IT or cybersecurity knowledge, having access to your security is a security risk on its own.
+That’s once again a two-edged sword, as if you have no IT or cybersecurity knowledge, having access to your security is a security risk on its own.
 Still, your security depends on the hosting provider, so make sure you learn what they provide.
 You don’t have to be hit directly in a shared hosting environment to sustain some damage.
 One of your “roommates” may be the victim, yet your website will be collateral.

 When you notice the drawbacks more than the benefits, it’s time to think of an alternative.
 This is where learning the difference between VPS and shared hosting for WordPress.